 LFLR 4.
-CASE SCHEDULE ORDER AND OTHER ORDERS ISSUED AT THE TIME OF FILING
+CASE SCHEDULE AND ORDER SETTING FINANCIAL RESTRAINTS AND OTHER ORDERS ISSUED AT THE TIME OF FILING

 - (a) Case Schedule Order.
 At the time a family law petition is filed, the clerk shall issue a case schedule or a notice.
 The case schedule contains a list of mandatory deadlines.
-Failure to comply with the case schedule may result in fines, penalties, or dismissal of the case.
-The court, either on its own motion or on a motion of a party, may change deadlines for good cause shown. - (b) Service.
-The petitioner must serve all other parties the following documents: - (1) Case Schedule - (2) Summons - (3) Petition - (4) Automatic Temporary Order Setting Financial Restraints (if applicable, as outlined in LFLR 4(h) below) - (5) Proposed Parenting Plan (if applicable) - (6) Proposed Child Support Order and Worksheet (if applicable).
+Failure to comply with the case schedule may result in sanctions fines, penalties, or dismissal of the case.
+The court, either on its own motion or on a motion of a party, may change deadlines for good cause shown. - (b) Service of Case Schedule.
+The petitioner must serve all other parties the following documents: a copy of the case schedule on the other party, along with the summons and petition and other documents required by this rule. - (1) Case Schedule - (2) Summons - (3) Petition - (4) Automatic Temporary Order Setting Financial Restraints (if applicable, as outlined in LFLR 4(h) below) - (5) Proposed Parenting Plan (if applicable) - (6) Proposed Child Support Order and Worksheet (if applicable).